hIL4/IL13 Dual Effector Reporter Cell

 |Stability:||32 passages (in-house test, that not means the cell line will be instable beyond the passages we tested.)|

 |Freeze Medium:||90% FBS+10% DMSO|

 |Culture Medium:||DMEM+10%FBS+100ug/ml hygromycin|

 |III.
 Representative Data|

 Figure 1.
-Dose Response of Recombinant Human IL4 in Human IL4 Effector Reporter Cells(C7).
+Dose Response of Recombinant Human lL13 in Human hlL4/IL13 Dual Effector Reporter Cells.

-Figure 2.
-Inhibition of lL-4-induced Reporter Activity by IL-4R Neutralizing Antibody in IL4 Effector Reporter Cells (Clone7).
+Figure 3.
+Inhibition of IL-4-induced Reporter Activity by IL-4R Neutralizing Antibody in hIL4/IL13 Dual Effector Reporter Cells (Clone 7).